shashank-6777/Setup-Kubernetes-with-Cilium-L2announcements/README.md

 ```bash
 $ systemctl restart containerd
 ```
-Finally, make sure all your nodes have a unique hostname, MAC address and product_uuid.
-Shouldn’t be a problem if you’ve configured each individual node, but if you’ve used some clone/snapshot feature in your hypervisor, you might need to take additional steps to fix these.
+Lastly, confirm that the hostname, MAC address, and product_uuid of each node are distinct.
+If you have configured each individual node, there shouldn't be any issues; however, if your hypervisor has a clone/snapshot feature, you may need to take further measures to resolve them.

 For convenience, I’ve also added the three hostnames to the /etc/hosts file on each node, as well as the Macbook which I will be using to work with the cluster.
-Mine are in a private network, so I’ve used private IPs, but if you’re provisioning your nodes with a cloud provider, you’ll probably be using public ones instead:
+Mine are in a private network, so I’ve used private IPs, although you'll most likely be utilizing public ones if you're deploying your nodes using a cloud provider:

 ```bash
 192.168.0.20 kube-master01
 192.168.0.21 kube-worker01
 192.168.0.22 kube-worker02
 ```
-Now that the prep work is done, let’s move on to installing some Kubernetes tools.
+After completing the necessary preparations, let's install the Kubernetes tools.

 # Installing kubeadm and kubelet
 A Kubernetes kubelet is a node agent that runs on each server and does a lot of the heavy lifting.
-The kubeadm utility allows us to create or join a Kubernetes cluster.
-We’ll need both these utilities on every node in our cluster.
+A Kubernetes cluster can be started or joined using the kubeadm tool.
+On each node in our cluster, we will require both of these functions.

 For Ubuntu (and most Debian-based distributions) you can use apt to install these:
 ```bash